-Canadian law distinguishes between three types of homicide – murder in the first degree, murder in the second degree, and murder in the 3rd degree (or manslaughter).
-In this post, we’ll overview the different types of murder and look at the evidence to prove them in a court, along with minimum sentencing requirements.
+Canadian law distinguishes between three types of homicide, three different degrees of murder.
+Murder in the first degree, murder in the second degree, and murder in the third degree, or more commonly referred to as manslaughter.
+In this post, we’ll outline the different types of murder and look at the evidence required to prove them in a court, along with the mandatory minimum sentencing requirements.

 Murder, as defined by the Criminal Code, is when a person causes the death of a human being, means to cause the death, or causes bodily harm, knowing it could cause death.
 A death is culpable if the murders were planned or due to an unlawful act, criminal negligence, or by causing that human being through threats of violence, fear of violence, or by deception to do anything that causes their own death.

-Statistics related to 1st, 2nd and 3rd Degree Murder in Canada
+Statistics related to First Degree, Second Degree and Manslaughter in Canada

-First-degree murder is generally a murder that is planned and deliberate.
-It also includes four types of culpable homicide:
+What is 1st, 2nd, and 3rd degree murders?
+First-degree murders meaning is generally a murder that is planned and deliberate.
+First degree murder definition also includes four types of culpable homicide:

 - Murders that were planned and deliberate